nivasini/usaco_agentbeats/README.md

-# USACO Agent Testing & AgentBeats Integration
+# USACO Green and White Agents

 This project contains USACO (USA Computing Olympiad) competitive programming agents that can be tested locally and integrated with the AgentBeats platform.